 Superion, LLC, an industry leader in public sector solutions, today announced that it has acquired Public Safety Corporation.
 Superion’s mission is to provide the broadest, smartest, most unified software platform to transform public service operations and help build safer communities.

 Across hundreds of communities, high numbers of alarm-related calls are diverting limited resources away from true emergencies.
 For example, 15 percent of all calls for law enforcement services nationwide are alarm related.
 Of those, over 90 percent are false alarms.
 This puts an extreme burden on local law enforcement and fire agencies and endangers our communities.
-By adding false alarm management to its Computer-Aided Dispatch (CAD) system, Superion ensures public safety agencies can count on a broad, unified solution from a single trusted solution provider.
+By adding false alarm software and management to its Computer-Aided Dispatch (CAD) system, Superion ensures public safety agencies can count on a broad, unified solution from a single trusted solution provider.
 False alarm management is no longer just an optional add-on solution for public safety agencies, but a critical and integral component of an effective CAD system.

 With this acquisition, Superion delivers an integrated solution, which provides emergency responders with a complete view of alarms and premise information to support smart decisions and reduce response times by up to three minutes.
 As a result, public safety agencies decrease response to false alarms and increase time spent on crime reduction and other essential services, leading to safer communities.
 For example, Los Angeles saw a decline in false-alarm response by almost 60 percent – from 102,532 in 2003 to 41,848 in 2011.
 Similarly, Atlanta will recoup the equivalent of 8 to 12 full-time emergency responders by eliminating time wasted in responding to false alarms.